Donate

 • The fitting can be painful for some people

-Periods and the non-hormonal coil
+Side effects of the non-hormonal copper coil

 While using the copper coil, your provider may recommend you don’t use menstrual cups or tampons for the first few weeks of use.

-How to get the non-hormonal coil
+How to get the non-hormonal copper coil

-The non-hormonal coil needs to be fitted by a doctor or nurse who has been specially trained.
+The non-hormonal copper coil needs to be fitted by a doctor or nurse who has been specially trained.
 It is available free of charge from a range of services including contraceptive clinics, your GP and Brook.

 Contraception and sexual health services such as Brook are free and confidential, including for people under the age of 16.
 Health professionals work to strict guidelines and won’t tell anyone else about your visit unless they believe you’re at serious risk of immediate harm.
 Find out more about Brook’s confidentiality policy.